 - Sexual dysfunction as a condition and treatments

 - Patient outcomes post-cancer treatments

 - Enhancing cancer outcomes of the kidney, prostate and bladder

 - Testosterone replacement therapy

-Partnership with the Feinstein Institute
+Partnership with the Feinstein Institutes

-The Department of Urology at Lenox Hill Hospital is actively conducting studies with the Feinstein Institute for Medical Research to evaluate hematuria conditions and treatments.
+The Department of Urology at Lenox Hill Hospital is actively conducting studies with the Feinstein Institutes for Medical Research to evaluate hematuria conditions and treatments.
 The study and research aims to further propel the health system’s quality care and to create new industry standards that will improve treatment outcomes for all patients.